 The reader already knows quite a bit about Lillian by the time she leaves her flat with the expectation she will arrive at a favorite restaurant around five.
 We are enamored by her humor, her tenacity, her longevity.
 Lillian sets off, wearing a favorite mink coat but worrying if she will, after eating so many Oreos, even be hungry for a New Year’s Eve meal.

 That question is the first hint that things might not go as planned.
 For those of you who are familiar with NYC, Lillian’s walk will be engaging.
 For everyone else, Google a map, her journey will amaze you.
 My fear that this novel would be sickly sweet was quashed before seven that evening.
 She is a full-bodied character, gifted, but human and flawed.
 We are with her every step of the way, and some of those steps are scary.

 I found it hard to believe that such a young Kathleen Rooney could capture so perfectly big-city America from 1900 to 1984.
 So, please do not miss her Notes and Sources at the end of the book.
 Then, look up Margaret Fishback and wonder who will play her part when they make a movie of her life.
-Let’s hope Kathleen Rooney writes the screenplay. – Sunny Solomon
+Let’s hope Kathleen Rooney writes the screenplay for Lillian Boxfish Takes a Walk. – Sunny Solomon